abinit/abipy/docs/graphical_interface.rst

     abiopen.py FILE --panel --no-browser --port 49412

 jupyter notebook: simply fires up your notebook

---no-browser: this starts the notebook without opening a browser --port=XXXX: this sets the port for starting your notebook where the default is 8888.
+--no-browser starts the notebook without opening the browser on the remote host --port=XXXX sets the port for starting the web server.
 When it’s occupied, it finds the next available port.

 Step 2: